ashmisinha/django-notes-app/README.md

+## Prerequisites

+1. Open port 8000 from your instance's inbound rule (security group) of the server
+2. Docker is installed and running on your server.
+3. Docker-compose is installed on the path where you have written/created/kept the docker-compose.yml file.

 ## Follow below steps in Jenkins for this project -

 1. Create a new project in Jenkins and add a brief instruction about the project.